 The most popular and effective device is the bird scarer kite.
 For example, the bird kite on the picture is dancing from a 7-metre-long rod, attached to a special pole standing upright in the ground.
 The kite mimics a flying crow and effectively keeps small birds away.
 The rod should be placed at the right angle so that even in a very light wind the kite can move above the garden beds and do its job effectively.

-It might seem strange, but sometimes it is not necessary to buy an expensive bird scarer, instead there is a lot that you can do yourself.
-For example, on Youtube, there is a sound that keeps both large and small birds away.
+It might seem strange, but sometimes it is not necessary to buy an expensive bird scarer.
+Instead there is a lot that you can do yourself.
+For example, there is a video with recorded sounds on Youtube that keeps both large and small birds away.
 All you have to do is put a speaker into the garden and your berries will be saved.